lawrence-cj/LLaMA-DiffFit/README.md

 [//]: # (-  **Try the pretrained model out [here]&#40;&#41;, courtesy of a GPU grant from Huggingface!**)

-This repository contains codes for efficiently finetuning LLM models (i.e., LLaMA) using [DiffFit](https://arxiv.org/abs/2304.06648).
+This repository contains codes for efficiently finetuning LLM models (e.g., LLaMA) using [DiffFit](https://arxiv.org/abs/2304.06648).

 ### Introduction